basavyr/163Lu-New-TSD4-Formalism/EnergyFunction.md

 Below there are tables with all the minimum points found by the algorithm, using a predefined set of MOIs and spin values that correspond to the first level of each triaxial band (namely, TSD1, 2, 3, 4).

-> In the results obtained below, the fit parameters were obtained by using the ***B1*** formalism, that is completely described in the main project doc-file.
+> ⚠️ ⚠️ In the results obtained below, the fit parameters were obtained by using the ***B1*** formalism, that is completely described in the main project doc-file.
+The formalism was adjusted with the double-energy-shift fitting procedure, described [below and in a sperate file 📝 ➡️ here](Code/CPP/5params/double_shift/description.md).

 #### TSD1(0,0)